minprog/app-studio/40 Projects/60 Your Own/10 Assignment.md

 ## Code quality assessment

 Aside from this, your work on this problem set will be evaluated on code quality.
-Use [Better Code Hub](/guides/better-code-hub) to ensure that your code is clean and well! **But, it's only a tool.** Keep in mind that assessment will happen on these criteria:
+Use [Better Code Hub](/guides/better-code-hub) to ensure that your code is clean and well!
+Don't forget to include in your repository an audit report, as specified on the aforelinked page.

+**But, it's only a tool.** Keep in mind that assessment will happen on these criteria:

 Design
 : To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?